unic/frontend-diapos/decks/20220826-frontconf-conventional-comments.md

 ### How to use Conventional Comments

-Start using a new Format Convention for your comments
+Start using a Format Convention for your comments

    ---